spookyoo/PlanMyCourse/README.md

 MIT License

 ## Project status
-This project is in it's beginning stages.
-We are currently wokring on finishing features that two of our user epics need.
+This project is in its coding stages, testing will be done when majority of the features are implemented.